aebid/HhhAnalysis/PlottingTools/Validations/README.md

 Make sure that the input file is replaced by the one you want to process
 ### Descriptions of gen information in Ntuples

+The follow is the Gen particle information filled in Ntuples by running genHH module in genParticleProducer.py

 | branch name |  data type | description |
 | ------------- |:-------------:|:-----|
 | nGenX    | int  | number of gen X  |